yukyhendiawan/import-export-menu/README.txt

 == Description ==

-The Menu Import & Export plugin provides an easy and efficient way to manage your WordPress menus.
+The Import Export Menu plugin provides an easy and efficient way to manage your WordPress menus.
 With this plugin, you can seamlessly import and export your website menus, making it simple to transfer menu structures between different WordPress installations or to back up your menu configurations.

 == Key Features: ==